Azariah Soromon: Club career

 Soromon started his career in the national Teouma Academy.
 In 2015 he joined his hometown club Tupuji Imere.
 In January 2018 he moved to Nalkutan to play for them in the 2018 OFC Champions League.
 In September 2018, Soromon joined New Zealand Football Championship side Southern United FC.
-He made his league debut for the club on 26 January 2019 in a 0-0 draw with Team Wellington, coming on as an 89th minute substitute for Abdulla Al-Kasily.
+He made his league debut for the club on 26 January 2019 in a 0–0 draw with Team Wellington, coming on as an 89th-minute substitute for Abdulla Al-Kasily.

+In 2021 he played for Suva.

 National team

 In 2017 Soromon was called up for the Vanuatu national football team.
 He made his debut on 23 November 2017, in a 1–0 loss against Estonia.
 He came on in the 66 minute of play for Tony Kaltack.
-He scored his first senior international goal on 2 December 2017 in a 2-1 victory over New Caledonia at the 2017 Pacific Mini Games.
+He scored his first senior international goal on 2 December 2017 in a 2–1 victory over New Caledonia at the 2017 Pacific Mini Games.

-International goals

-Scores and results list Vanuatu's goal tally first.